 The crucial novel feature is that the divisions of the UPC will now have to interpret the rules concerning unitary patents and European patents uniformly for all participating countries.
 The new system should put an end to the scenario that has been seen in the past with the courts of a country holding that a patent has not been infringed and the courts of another country then ruling on the same basis that the patent has been infringed, and if this scenario plays out anyway, an appeal to the Court of Appeal will bring the decisions into alignment.

-However, a number of aspects have not been harmonised and will therefore still be subject exclusively to national law.
+However, a number of aspects have not been harmonised and are therefore still subject to national law exclusively.
 By way of example, issues concerning the assessment of any damages awarded are still left to national law to some extent, regardless of the provisions of the UPC Agreement on award of damages in article 68.
 Also, in addition to the limitation period set out in article 72 of the UPC Agreement, the limitation periods of Danish law will most likely apply to claims which are subject to Danish law.

 With regard to traditional European patents, the UPC's divisions will apply the national laws of the country where the patent applies if national law is applicable in addition to the provisions of the UPC Agreement.

 To the extent that, for example, limitation periods under national law are applicable, the UPC may rule with regard to traditional European patents that a claim for damages is time-barred with regard to damage caused by infringement in Germany, but not time-barred with regard to damage caused by infringement in Denmark.